top of page

 Types of fosters

-Short term fosters generally live within 15 miles of the facility and drop the dog off at our training facility daily when we are open (M-Th 10am-3pm).
-This can be weekend only, weekday only, or some combination of the two.
+Typically, short-term fosters live within 15 miles of our facility and bring the dog to our training center daily during our open hours (Monday through Thursday, 10 AM to 3 PM).
+This arrangement can be for weekends only, weekdays only, or a combination of both.

 General Requirements